deanmtownsley/Flash-X-snia-stage/source/monitors/Profiler/ProfilerMain/hpctoolkit/README.md

 ### Usage

-You can profile your FORTRAN source code in the following way,
+You can profile your Fortran source code in the following way,

 ```fortran
 call Profiler_start("<profile-name>")